AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 The subteam needed a way to measure the temperature (and eventually the dissolved oxygen content) of the influent water before it entered the reactor.
 The subteam installed a forked flow system in which some influent water, incoming from the pressure regulator, was diverted into a separate container before reaching the peristaltic pump.
 The temperature of the diverted water could be measured in this container.
 This model was chosen to avoid inadvertently changing any properties of the influent water during measurement.
 Specifically: a dissolved oxygen probe consumes oxygen in the process of measuring its concentration.
 If a dissolved oxygen probe were used to measure dissolved oxygen content of influent water that then flowed into the reactor, the dissolved oxygen content actually present in the reactor would be lesser.

 To fabricate the forked flow system, a 0.75" hole was drilled near the bottom of a 500 mL Nalgene bottle.
-A slightly larger 1.6” hole was drilled near the top of the bottle.
+A 1.6” hole was drilled near the top of the bottle.
 This hole was used to insert a tapered push-to-connect into the bottle, since the push-to-connect was too large to fit through the neck of the bottle.
 The larger 1.6” hole was then plugged to prevent leakage.
 The push-to-connect was oriented such that its tapered end protruded from the hole near the bottom of the Nalgene.
 It was secured with a washer.

 Two pieces of clear flex tubing were then connected to either side of a T push-to-connect.
 The peristaltic pump influent tube was then connected to the T push-to-connect such that it was perpendicular to the two shorter pieces of clear flex tubing.
 One end of the short clear flex tubing was connected to the peristaltic pump and the other end was attached to the push-to-connect of the Nalgene bottle.
 This set-up is clarified in Figures 10 and 11.